 Activist fund TCI asks EADS to sell Dassault stake

-PARIS (Reuters) - Activist hedge fund TCI has written to EADS' (EAD.PA) chief executive demanding the aerospace company sell its stake in Dassault Aviation (AVMD.PA), maker of the Rafale fighter jet, saying the 4 billion euro ($5.3 billion) holding was "a poor use of capital" and the proceeds should be given to shareholders.
+PARIS Aug 5 (Reuters) - Activist hedge fund TCI has written to EADS' chief executive demanding the aerospace company sell its stake in Dassault Aviation, maker of the Rafale fighter jet, saying the 4 billion euro ($5.3 billion) holding was "a poor use of capital."

 TCI, which holds more than 1 percent of EADS' share capital, said the stake should be sold either via a trade sale or public offering, suggesting proceeds should be used to buy back shares or pay a special dividend.